ParhamHasani/ParhamHasani/README.md

 Parham focuses on machine learning applications in neuroscience.
 Specifically, this involves deep learning approaches in the diagnosis and prediction of neurodegenerative disorder symptoms by using magnetic resonance imaging.

-- 📫 My Email  address: ParhamParham01@gmail.com
+- 📫Email  address: ParhamParham01@gmail.com
-- 📃 <a href="https://drive.google.com/file/d/17VJxBU3-gWa2n0KT-hszeRmyub-vFcsB/view?usp=sharing" target="blank">My Resume</a>
+- 📃 <a href="https://drive.google.com/file/d/17VJxBU3-gWa2n0KT-hszeRmyub-vFcsB/view?usp=sharing" target="blank">Resume</a>

 <h2 align="center" > Connect with me </h2>